 The MA IHEM will focus on online, collaborative, problem-based learning.
 Our e-learning platform will let you work at your own pace.
 You’ll be able to access learning materials, webinars and tutorials and interact with tutors.
 The MA IHEM is all about collaboration.
 You will work with your peers on projects and receive guidance and support from your tutors.

-During the course, you will attend two 12-day residentials.
-These teaching blocks will normally take place in Bath, however the first block from 1-12 February 2021 will be virtual due to Covid-19.
+During the course, you will attend two 12-day residentials and these teaching blocks will take place in Bath from 16-27 May 2022.
 Each residential will focus on a specific theme, and you’ll learn about the latest research and practice.

 There’s a real sense of community and friendly atmosphere in Bath and on our campus.
 The city has a rich history, famous for its Roman Baths and Georgian architecture.
 Bath is surrounded by beautiful countryside.
 Why not extend your stay after the residential and see what Bath has to offer?